KevinJohnsonDev/TSQLAnalyzer/README.md

 Some environments don't allow direct access to the database or have/allow local copies.

-You would ideally export your tables from SSMS into a file or directory and this would be used for the catalog to analyze your SQL statements
+You would ideally export your tables from SSMS into a file or directory and this would be used for the catalog to analyze your SQL statements.

 This is being designed to analyze queries in ways known linters don't really address such as: